-In the case of monetary policy shocks the tightening of the borrowing limit shifts down the impulse response, i.e. it dampens the impact of monetary policy.
+In the case of monetary policy shocks the tightening of the borrowing limit shifts down the impulse response predicted by HANK-II-that is, it dampens the impact of monetary policy.
 A similar downward shift is observed in the case of TANK-II.
-With regard to technology shocks, we see that the TANK-II model can also capture well the amplification of the output response predicted by the HANK-II model caused by the tightening of the borrowing constraint.
+With regard to technology shocks, we see that the TANK-II model can also capture well the amplification of the output response predicted by the HANK-II model under a tighter borrowing constraint.
 We conclude that the TANK-II model can also capture reasonably well the impact of a change in the environment like the tightening of a borrowing constraint.

-In order to further understand the extent to which the TANK-II model provides a good approximation to HANK-II and its underlying mechanisms we consider the following decomposition of aggregate consumption
+To further understand the extent to which the TANK-II model provides a good approximation to HANK-II and its underlying mechanisms, we consider the following decomposition of aggregate consumption: